 The name of God is His identity.
-And, it should be used only to praise or worship Him.
+And, we should use it only to praise or worship Him.
 It’s not meant as a swear word or amusing anecdote.
 The 3rd commandment is about using the Lord’s name in vain.
-It’s meaning is sometimes confusing.
+It’s meaning can be confusing.

 Let’s take a look at number three of the ten commandments and examine how we can use it in our lives.